Creighton vs. San Diego State: Odds, spread, over/under - NCAA Tournament Elite Eight

 Creighton vs. San Diego State Betting Trends

+- The Bluejays and their opponents have combined to go over the point total 14 out of 33 times this season.

-- Creighton has won 16 games against the spread this season, while failing to cover 17 times.
+- San Diego State has won 18 games against the spread this season, while failing to cover or pushing 17 times.

-- So far this season, 14 out of the Bluejays' 33 games have gone over the point total.
+- So far this season, 14 out of the Aztecs' 35 games with an over/under have gone over the point total.

 Creighton Futures Odds